danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    Now the PgBouncer service is configured and running on a VM.
 The Azure Database for PostgreSQL is also running as a separate service in Azure outside the VM.

-   Check the status of the pgBouncer service by running:
+   Check the status of the PgBouncer service by running:

    ```bash
    sudo service pgbouncer status